-- 35.1 Each facility shall develop and maintain a written disaster preparedness plan based on the guidelines of reference 22 which shall include plans and procedures to be followed in case of fire or other emergencies. - 35.2 The plan and procedures shall be developed with the assistance of qualified safety, emergency management, and/or other appropriate experts. - 35.3 The plan shall include procedures to be followed pertaining to no less than the following: - a) fire, explosion, severe weather, loss of power and/or water, flooding, failure of internal systems and/or equipment, and other calamities; - b) transfer of casualties; - c) transfer of records; - d) location and use of alarm systems, signals and fire fighting equipment; - e) containment of fire; - f) notification of appropriate persons; - g) relocations of residents and evacuation routes:
+- Each facility shall develop and maintain a written disaster preparedness plan that shall include plans and procedures to be followed in case of fire or other emergencies.
+The plan and procedures shall be developed with the assistance of qualified safety, emergency management, and/or other appropriate experts and shall be coordinated with the local emergency management agency. - 35.2 The plan shall include procedures to be followed pertaining to no less than the following: - a) fire, explosion, severe weather, loss of power and/or water, flooding, failure of internal systems and/or equipment, and other calamities; - b) transfer of casualties: - c) transfer of records; - d) location and use of alarm systems, signals and fire fighting equipment; - e) containment of fire; - f) notification of appropriate persons; - g) relocations of residents and evacuation routes; - h) feeding of residents;

-- h) feeding of residents; - i) handling of drugs and biologicals; - j) missing residents; and - k) any other essentials in accordance with reference 22. - 35.4 A copy of the plan shall be available at every nursing unit. - 35.5 Emergency steps of action shall be clearly outlined and posted in conspicuous locations throughout the facility. - 35.6 Simulated drills testing the effectiveness of the plan shall be conducted for all shifts at least quarterly.
-Written reports and evaluation of all drills shall be maintained by the facility. - 35.7 All personnel shall receive training in disaster preparedness as part of their employment orientation. - 35.8 All facilities shall develop a plan, approved and adopted by the governing board and consistent with the requirements of this section, to address the year 2000 computer/chip problem ("Y2K") by September 30, 1999 and must test such plan by October 30, 1999. - 35.8.1 The plan shall include, at a minimum, facility identification of potential problem areas, remediation of identified problems, and testing for functionality, and shall also include consideration of vendor and supplier compliance.
+- i) handling of drugs and biologicals; - j) missing residents; and - k) any other essentials as required by the local emergency management agency. - 35.3 A copy of the plan shall be available at every nursing unit. - 35.4 Emergency steps of action shall be clearly outlined and posted in conspicuous locations throughout the facility. - 35.5 Simulated drills testing the effectiveness of the plan shall be conducted for all shifts at least quarterly.
+Written reports and evaluation of all drills shall be maintained by the facility. - 35.6 All personnel shall receive training in disaster preparedness as part of their employment orientation.